tanmayrannavare/demo/VPC.md

-Create a New VPC with Public & Private Subnets¶
+Create a New VPC with Public & Private Subnets

 We'll design a custom VPC called ditiss-lab.

 Step 1: Create VPC